OBBO67/pizza-shop/README.md

 # pizza-shop
-Pizza shop using Spring framework
+Pizza shop web application using Spring framework and Angular.